KonduitAI/konduit-serving/ADRs/0005-Packaging_System_Design.md

 **Proposal Overview**

-This proposal has 4 parts:
+This proposal has a number of parts:
 1. A Konduit Serving build configuration format
 2. A build tool (on top of Maven) that utilizes the configuration format to actually perform the required build
 3. UI and command line tools for creating a build configuration for a given Pipeline configuration